-- 4.39 The site will contribute towards meeting the need for housing in the borough. - 4.40 The site comprises of two parcels north and south of existing West Park Hospital residential area.
+- 4.39 The site will contribute towards meeting the need for housing in the borough. - of existing West Park Hospital residential area.

 The areas are currently previously developed land within the Green Belt, consisting of buildings that are currently in use as part of the original West Park Hospital operation which are no longer fit for purpose. - 4.41 The site lies adjacent to existing residential creating a suitable context for residential development and lowering the risk of adverse landscape impacts.